Blueberry Babka with Almond Streusel

-- On low speed, beat in the remaining sugar, eggs, vanilla extract, and almond extract.
-Add in the flour and salt and mix just until the dough comes together, another 2-3 minutes.
+- Prepare the dough.
+Whisk together the flour, yeast, sugar, salt, and cinnamon in the bowl of a stand mixer fitted with the dough hook or a large glass mixing bowl.
+On low speed, beat in the milk, eggs, and vanilla extract, mixing just until the dough comes together, 2-3 minutes.
 Increase the speed to medium-low and add the butter one piece at a time, beating after each addition until all pieces have been added.
 Continue mixing with the dough hook until the dough is smooth and pulls away from the sides of the bowl, about 10 minutes.
 (Alternatively, whisk together ingredients by hand until combined; knead by hand for 10 minutes until dough is soft and smooth.)

-- Transfer the dough to a large lightly greased bowl and cover with plastic wrap or a clean kitchen towel.
+- Transfer the dough to a large lightly greased bowl and cover it with plastic wrap or a clean kitchen towel.
 Set aside to rise at room temperature for 1 hour.
-After 1 hour, transfer the bowl to the refrigerator, still covered, and set aside for at least 1 hour or up to 36 hours, until dough has doubled in size and is firm to the touch.
+After 1 hour, transfer the bowl to the refrigerator, still covered, and set aside for 1 hour or up to 36 hours, until the dough has doubled in size and is firm to the touch.

 - Prepare the filling.
 While the babka is rising in the refrigerator, make the blueberry jam filling.
 Combine blueberries, sugar, and lemon juice in a medium saucepan.
 Bring mixture to a slow boil, then reduce heat to medium-low.
 Smash the blueberries with a potato masher or the back of a spoon until all blueberries are squished open.
 Continue to simmer until the mixture has thickened enough to spread.
 Refrigerate the jam to cool before using.